Lawton’s Living History: Frontier Lore & Restless Spirits

 Hauntings at Fort Sill

 Today Fort Sill is an active U.S. Army post serving as the home of the U.S. Army Field Artillery School and several tenant units.
 It preserves its historical legacy through museums, historic sites, and commemorations while continuing to function as a modern training installation.
-The site’s layered past—military, Native American, African American Buffalo Soldier service, and frontier expansion—makes it a compelling place for visitors interested in military history, the Indian Wars, and the complex stories of the American West.
+The site’s past makes it a compelling place for visitors interested in history stories of the American West.

 Bison roaming freely